 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-To explain this to you, we will when necessary list our different services when we collect or use different information about you.
+To explain this to you, when necessary, we will list our different services when we collect or use different information about you.

-We collect personal information about you when you contact us, become a member of the Society, use one of our Pharmacies, use the services of one of our Funeral Care providers or provide us with your information for another specific purpose.
+We collect personal information about our you when you contact us, become a member of the Society, use one of our Pharmacies, use the services of one of our Funeral Care providers or provide us with your information for another specific purpose.